January 27, 2022

 According to Gartner's legal and technology predictions, the legal department will automate 50% of the legal work associated with key business transactions.
-Corporate law departments and law firms acknowledge how staying ahead on the legal technology trends are crucial to address client demand and continue with growth.
+Corporate law departments and law firms acknowledge how staying ahead of the legal technology trends are crucial to address client demand and continuing with growth.

 Digital transformation has been a great catalyst for businesses to invest in technology and the legal industry is no exception but what's motivating this is consumer behavior.
 An increasing number of clients are focused on the use of technology to enhance collaboration and efficiency.

-To maintain the trust of clients, law departments and law firms should innovate on ways on how they do their business through the wave of success for digital transformation.
+To maintain the trust of clients, law departments and law firms should innovate in ways how they do their business through the wave of success for digital transformation.

 2) Legal Automation

 Small tasks are what make up a well-oiled organization.
 But as time goes on and these add up and before anyone knows it takes away significant time for legal professionals to do crucial work.

 To solve this the boost of popularity for contract and document automation is sky high and will continue to do so.
 Automation will save time, reduce risk and drive efficiency within a legal department.